5 ways to celebrate World Water Day

 4. Raise awareness on social media

 Social media is one of the most effective ways to raise awareness.
-This World Water Day, we encourage you to share news, facts, statistics, videos or stories on your various social media channels to let your network know about the importance of sustainable water use.
+This World Water Day, we encourage you to share news, facts, statistics, videos or stories on your various social media channels to let your network know about the importance of clean water and sanitation, and sustainable water use.
 The more people that share information on their social channels, the greater the reach.

-This World Water Day, you can give the gift of clean water to those who need it most.
-Everyone should have access to clean water around the globe.
+This World Water Day, you can give the gift of clean water and sanitation to those who need it most.
+Everyone should have the right to access clean water and sanitation around the globe.

-ChildFund Australia’s Gifts For Good range incorporates a number of water-based gifts that have the power to change lives.
+ChildFund Australia’s Gifts For Good range is a fantastic initiative for donations this World Water Day.
+Gifts For Good incorporates a number of water-based gifts that have the power to change lives.

-You can help provide children and families overseas with access to clean water by donating:
+You can help provide children and families overseas with access to clean water and sanitation by donating:

-- Hand washing station: This is a simple gift with the power to help everyone in a community improve hygiene, and stay healthy.
+- Hand washing station: This is a simple gift with the power to help everyone in a community improve sanitation and hygiene, and stay healthy.

 Celebrate World Water Day this March!